mkaz/code-syntax-block/readme.md

 ### Usage

-- Install code-syntax-block plugin to your WordPress plugins directory and activate.
+Install code-syntax-block plugin to your WordPress plugins directory and activate.

-- When creating a new code block, select `Code Syntax`.
-The text color will show as red in the editor to distinquish it from the standard code block.
-Syntax coloring within editor view is... tricky.
+When creating a new code block, select `Code` block, and then in the Inspector (Block Controls on the Right) select the language for the code.
+The code will not change within the editor, but you'll see a small label with the selected language.

-### Issues

-See Github issues for list of current issues with the plugin.
-The biggest known issue is the usability arounding the language list.
-Please feel free to file any additional issues or requests that you may come across.
+On the front-end when the post is being viewed, the code will be syntax highlighted.

 ### Customize